kristo-aun/egd-web/README.md

 # Technology Stack
 This webapp was initially generated using [JHipster](http://jhipster.github.io/creating_an_entity.html).
-Significant changes to the project structure and software modules were made, which means there will be complications if you try to use the Yeoman code generation tool.
+Significant changes to the project structure and software modules were made, which means there will be complications if you try to use the JHipster code generation tool.

 ### Version control
 - **source**: [GIT](http://git-scm.com/)